npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2016-08-08-leaflet-inside-a-post.md

 To manage a map like the one above is very straight forward.
 First, i want to load the leaflet libs only when a post need it.
 So let's create a new layout for some post with a leaflet map.

 Inside your `_layouts` directory copy the `post.html` and remane it to `mapost.html`.
 Using the default layout is still ok here, but we need to load the leaflet libs asap.
-I just drop the `leafet.js` file inside a custom folder `/js` and `leaflet.css` to my `/css` folder.
-Leaflet come with some default images, you need those and i moved them inside my `/images/carto` folder and tell to leaflet where it is now with `L.Icon.Default.imagePath`.
+I just droped the `leafet.js` file inside a custom folder `/js` and `leaflet.css` to my `/css` folder.
+Leaflet come with some default images, you absolutly need <a href='https://github.com/Leaflet/Leaflet/tree/master/dist/images' target='blank'>those</a> and i moved them inside my `/images/carto` folder and tell to leaflet where it is now with `L.Icon.Default.imagePath`.

 {% raw %}
 ```html